Kendall-Kikkawa/Animal_Farmer_Numbers_Project/README.md

         - The 2018 data can be found ([here](https://www.census.gov/data/tables/time-series/demo/voting-and-registration/p20-583.html)), in table 4a
         - The 2012 data can be found ([here](https://www.census.gov/data/tables/2012/demo/voting-and-registration/p20-568.html)), in table 4a
     - The U.S. Census Bureau only has data available every 2 years, so the 2018 data is used as an estimate for the 2017 voter and population numbers
-- `family_farmer_estimates.xlsx`:
+- `family_farmer_estimates_state_level.xlsx`:
-    - Excel file containing the estimates for the number of family farmers involved in animal agriculture (**this is the file with the relevant estimates**)
+    - Excel file containing the estimates for the number of family farmers involved in animal agriculture (**this is the first with the relevant estimates**).
         - **Rows (Granularity)**: State
         - **Columns**:
             - State